silum/astrokat-wiki/Catalogues-to-configurations.md

     calibration_standards:
 ```

-## A standard imaging observation run
+## A standard imaging observation
+Consists of a number of target pointings and one or more calibrators
+* Input catalogue
 ```
 # 7th set of pointings of the Galactic plane Mosaic
 J1939-6342 | *1934-638,radec bpcal delaycal, 19:39:25.03,-63:42:45.63